 - Fees information is on your specific course page

 - Use the scholarship finder tool to explore a range of additional funding options or take a look at our UK/EU Postgraduate Scholarships and International Postgraduate Scholarships.

 Step 4 - Apply

-If you’re a Home/EU applicant, apply using the online application form that you’ll find on your course page.
+If you’re a Home/EU applicant, apply using the online application form that you’ll find on the course page.

 If you’re an International applicant, you can apply in 2 different ways:

-- Through a direct application, via the online application form found on the specific course page you want to apply for.
+- Through a direct application via the online application form.
+These can be found on the specific course page you want to apply for.

 Step 5 - Wait for a decision

 After you’ve applied, you’ll receive a confirmation email with your login details for the UAL Portal.
-We’ll contact you by email to ask you to upload any additional information to the UAL Portal, including inviting you to provide documents, a portfolio, a video task or book an interview, so make sure you check your email regularly, including spam folders.
+We’ll contact you by email to ask you to upload any additional information, which might include inviting you to provide documents, a portfolio, a video task or book an interview.
+Make sure you check your email regularly, including spam folders.